openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **edX101**

-  edX’s online course about how to create online courses.
+  EdX’s online course about how to create online courses.
 The intended audience is faculty and university administrators.
 It is also the first course ever to have been developed entirely using edX Studio.

 .. _edX101: https://edge.edx.org/courses/edX/edX101/How_to_Create_an_edX_Course/about